arnobt78/Multi-Model-AI-Chat-Bot--React-FullStack/README.md

 ### Environment Variables Setup

-Create a `.env` file in the root directory with your AI provider API keys:
+Create a `.env` file in the root directory with your AI provider API keys and database connection:

 ```env
 # Google Gemini AI API (1.5M free tokens/month)